 A Growing Affection: Naruto's actions during the Dojutsu Tournament arc.
 He puts Hinata above everyone else (including himself) multiple times in the four chapters.

-Disney's Hercules pulls this with Hercules giving of his powers to make Megara safe.
+Disney's Hercules pulls this with Hercules giving away his powers to make Megara safe.
 It leads to Fridge Horror when you consider what would have happened if an unlucky accident hadn't killed Megara and returned his powers.
 Though Hercules falls straight into Good Is Dumb.

 Attack of the Clones play with the trope.
 Anakin finally accepts continuing the more important mission while Padmé seems to be hurt, but it turns out she isn't even injured in any significant way.